-asperity 894 Posted May 13, 2016 Report Share Posted May 13, 2016 Peel Ports.
-Quote Link to post Share on other sites
+asperity Posted May 13, 2016 Report Share Posted May 13, 2016 Peel Ports.
+Quote Link to comment Share on other sites More sharing options...

-Milky 96 Posted May 13, 2016 Author Report Share Posted May 13, 2016 Think the line closed in 1962 to passenger traffic and then deemed unsafe in 1985 so the rest was shut.
+Milky Posted May 13, 2016 Author Report Share Posted May 13, 2016 Think the line closed in 1962 to passenger traffic and then deemed unsafe in 1985 so the rest was shut.
 (Wikipedia) Interesting, anyone know were the line went to/from.
 I know a few years ago there was a proposal to link Warrington with the Manchester tram system and they were to use the old track line, i guess they are not going ahead with it.
 You would expect MSC, or whatever they are called these days, to have an interest in ensuring their bridges are ship shape & Bristol fashion.
 Could be embarrassing if the cut was closed by a fallen railway bridge.
 Is the bridge maintenance not the responsibility of the railway company, who ever it is these days???
 As bricks are being thrown from the bridge should it not be demolished?
-1 Quote Link to post Share on other sites
+1 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts